benhowes/extract-extract/README.md

 5. The quantity is not configurable - extract-extract isn't really for bulk ordering!

 6. There's a `dryRun` variable I've added which does everything other than clicking pay at the end of the checkout.
 Leave this as `true` until you're really sure the right stuff is in your basket with the right details.

+7. Set a value for `expectedOrderTotal`, e.g. mine is `6.95` - just to help make sure you're not accidentally checking out more than you expected.

 Now you can run `npm run order` to order coffee, or `npm run open` to open up the cypress GUI, which is nice for seeing the magic.